Dimorphodon: Diet

 The knowledge of how Dimorphodon lived is limited.
 It perhaps mainly inhabited coastal regions and might have had a very varied diet.
 Buckland suggested it ate insects.
 Later, it became common to depict it as a piscivore (fish eater), though biomechanical studies support Buckland's original insectivore idea better, and inconsistent with the animal's habits (see flight below).
 Dimorphodon had an advanced jaw musculature specialized for a "snap and hold" method of feeding.
 The jaw could close extremely quickly, but with relatively little force or tooth penetration.
 This, along with the short and high skull and longer, pointed front teeth suggest that Dimorphodon was an insectivore, though it may have occasionally eaten small vertebrates and carrion as well.
-Mark Witton has argued that the animal was a specialised carnivore, being too large for an insectivorous diet and therefore specialised to hunt small lizards, sphenodonts and mammals, though its relatively weak jaw musculature probably meant that it ate proportionally small prey.
-Dental microwear examinations confirm its status as a vertebrate predator, as opposed to several other insectivore or piscivore early pterosaurs.
+Mark Witton has argued that the animal was a specialised carnivore that was too large for an insectivorous diet, though he did acknowledge that it still might have eaten large insects, and thus specialised to hunt relatively small vertebrates, with its relatively weak jaw musculature indicating that it probably ate proportionally small prey.
+Dental microwear examinations confirm its status as a vertebrate predator, as opposed to several other insectivore or piscivore early pterosaurs, though the study does acknowledge that the possibility of consuming relatively softer invertebrates cannot be excluded entirely.